gerritvreeman/homebrew-chem/README.md

 # Homebrew-Chem

-A tap for Homebrew providing some useful scientific formula and casks.
+A tap for Homebrew providing some useful formula and casks for scientific work.

 Tab this repo using the following command.